Homeowners Insurance

 Other factors that affect home insurance rates

-Older homes are more likely to have wear and tear that increases both risk and your rates.
+Older homes are more likely to have wear and tear that increases both your risk and rates.
+Some homes may also not be built up to current standards, raising the risk of injuries and home insurance claims.

 Certain materials are more vulnerable to fire, rotting and other dangers.
 For instance, homes with metal or tile roofs will likely have lower insurance rates than homes with asphalt roofs.

-In addition, some materials are more expensive to replace than others, such as a marble countertop versus laminate.
+Also, some materials cost more to replace than others, such as a marble countertop compared to a laminate countertop.

 If you live in an area with high crime rates or stormy weather, or you’re far from a fire department, you may pay more for home insurance.
-That's because your home and belongings are more likely to experience damage, which makes you more expensive to insure.
+That's because your home and belongings are more likely to be damaged, which makes you more expensive to insure.

 Liability insurance covers any injuries your pets may cause.
 If you have a particularly "aggressive" breed as a pet, your insurance company may increase your rates.

-Your claims history shows how likely you are to file a claim in the future.
-The more claims you have made, the higher your rates.
+Your claims history often shows how likely you are to file a claim in the future.
+The more claims you make, the higher your rates.
+Reducing the number of claims you file by only filing for expensive repairs could help you keep your rates lower.

-You might see a hot tub, swimming pool or trampoline as a perk.
-But, these amenities typically cause your home insurance rates to go up.
-That's because guests at your home are more likely to hurt themselves by slipping on a wet pool deck or falling off a trampoline.
+Swimming pools and trampolines can make your home insurance rates go up.
+That's because guests visiting your home are more likely to hurt themselves by slipping on a wet pool deck or falling off a trampoline.

 These injuries could result in lawsuits, so insurance companies tend to charge more to protect themselves against the added risk.